llafuente/language/functions/_intro.markdown

 // this function is not callable only declare the type. fn each_callback($0, string $1);

-inline fn each array ar, each_callback callback {
+inline fn each array ar, inline each_callback callback {
     var i = 0,
         max = ar.lenth;